 The online streaming service came under fire on social media for letting it slip that they know exactly who’s watching what and when:

 Are you pretty freaked out right now?
-No one would blame you!
+No one would blame you.
 Those examples would make anyone a little uncomfortable.

 Everyone knows you’re tracking their data.
 It’s no secret.
-The trust is broken between a brand and their customers when you’re pulling data from questionable third parties or without telling them that you’ll be doing so.
-It only becomes creepy personalisation when the brand is using information that the customer thinks was acquired in an immoral way, like Alphonso listening to your television.
+The trust is broken between a brand and its customers when you’re pulling data from questionable third parties or without telling them that you’ll be doing so.
+It only becomes creepy personalization when the brand is using information that the customer thinks was acquired in an immoral way, like Alphonso listening to your television.
 It’s better to be honest and forthcoming straight off the bat.

-The stats prove that people want personalisation.
+The stats prove that people want personalization.
 They know that their personal data and information can be used to give them an overall better customer experience.
 But there has to be something of value given in return.
 The problem people had with Netflix’s tweet wasn’t so much that they were gathering data (it’s obvious they do that), but they used it in a way that had no benefit to the people they mined that data from, it was just a joke for social.
 Don’t take stuff and give nothing back.
 The data you gather should be driven back into improving their experience with you.

 You don’t need to know absolutely everything about your customers.
 We live in the age of analytics software and cookies on every webpage.
 It’s almost too easy to hoard huge amounts of data on the individuals we’re tracking.
 Don’t get me wrong, analytics are essential for marketing, and you should be using them, but realistically you’re not going to use a fraction of the stats you record.
-Make informed decisions about what data you actually need to offer worthwhile personalisation and leave the rest of those skeletons firmly in the closet.
+Make informed decisions about what data you actually need to offer worthwhile personalization and leave the rest of those skeletons firmly in the closet.

-Personalisation is a great tool every marketer should be using to form their marketing plan.
+A personalization is a great tool every marketer should be using to form their marketing plan.
 It allows you to create content that the people you’re sending it to will actually want to read and engage with (no easy feat).
-But, at the same time, you have to be careful not to go beyond the limits of what people see as acceptable personalisation.
+But, at the same time, you have to be careful not to go beyond the limits of what people see as acceptable personalization.
 No one likes to feel like they’re being spied on (even if we all know we’re 100% being spied on), so don’t abuse it.
 Don’t be a creepy marketer.